vanHeemstraSystems/automation-management/README.md

 [![publish](https://github.com/vanHeemstraSystems/foo-management/actions/workflows/publish.yml/badge.svg)](https://github.com/vanHeemstraSystems/foo-management/actions/workflows/publish.yml)

-foo-management
+automation-management
-# Foo Management
+# Automation Management

 A template for a microservice backend.

-Can be read as "Foo Management" at https://app.gitbook.com/s/gcSZDMmHamsY3z0LQpOF/
+Can be read as "Automation Management" at https://app.gitbook.com/s/gcSZDMmHamsY3z0LQpOF/

-Can be browsed as "Foo Management" at https://vanheemstrasystems.github.io/foo-management/
+Can be browsed as "Automation Management" at https://vanheemstrasystems.github.io/automation-management/

 Documentation of this repository is automatically done with Quarto using GitHub Actions as described at https://github.com/vanHeemstraSystems/quarto-to-github-pages/blob/main/300/300/README.md

-This is related to the template for the microservice frontend at https://github.com/vanHeemstraSystems/foo-management-gui/
+This is related to the template for the microservice frontend at https://github.com/vanHeemstraSystems/automation-management-gui/

 Based on "Awesome Quarto" at https://github.com/mcanouil/awesome-quarto